If you’re looking to make some extra money online, you may be considering signing up for an affiliate marketing program.

 5. Fake Affiliate Program

-The fraudsters will create an appealing platform with lots of fake social proof, testimonials, and income reports to make it look like a great opportunity.
+Affiliate fraud manifests as an appealing platform with lots of fake social proof, testimonials, and income reports to make it look like a great opportunity.

 They will then recruit people into the program and promise high commissions and easy earnings.